Rodrrig0/Coral-cores-analysis/README.md

 # For what?
-1) This code permits the study of coral skeleton variation, and compares them with satellite data (NOAA)
+1) This code permits the study of coral skeleton variation, and compares them with satellite data (NOAA) Density and growth rate are represented during time.
+Relation between density and growth rate is observed
 2) Create a summary of the trends and results of your core's observations.
 3) The method to analyse the Sr/Ca ratio in the coral is in development ^^